tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 8.18.1 =

+2015/12/11 Enabled all fields in the Social Settings metabox when editing a non-auto-draft Post / Page.

 = 8.18.0 =

 2015/12/09 Added a new "Schema Item Type by Post Type" option, improved head HTML element checks in theme templates, refactored the post, user, and taxonomy meta code.